Chysie-YU-0413/Notally-Extended/README.md

 ### Translations
 This project only supports English and Simplified Chinese; all other languages have been removed.

-This is not due to any stance or discrimination, but because I cannot verify the translation quality of other languages.
+This is not because of any stance or discrimination, but because I cannot verify the translation quality of other languages.

 Therefore, this project does not accept any translation pull requests for languages other than English and Simplified Chinese.